 Yes.
-It's important to assure yourself a place at another college or university where you've been admitted by the appropriate reply date.
-If you're ultimately offered admission from either Waiting List at Carnegie Mellon and you choose to accept our offer, you'll forfeit the tuition deposit you sent to the college or university you previously enrolled in.
+It's important to secure a place at another college or university where you've been offered admission by the relevant deadline.
+We won't know if space is available in the first-year class for students on either of our Waiting Lists until after May 1.
+If you're ultimately offered admission from either Waiting List at Carnegie Mellon, you'll likely forfeit the tuition deposit you submitted to the college or university where you previously enrolled.

-If you're on the Waiting List for more than one college within Carnegie Mellon, you'll receive separate admission decisions for each college.
+If you elect to remain on the Waiting List for more than one academic program within Carnegie Mellon, you'll receive separate admission decisions for each academic program.

 If Carnegie Mellon is your first-choice university and you've elected to remain on the Priority Waiting List, no further action is required of you.
 We won't consider any demonstrations of continued interest in their many forms, as we strive for access and equity in our admission process.